samakovuluk/honk/README.md

 ### Login with other account

 * Run script `savecook.py`.
 It will open website hk.carousell.com
-   * Type you login and password
+   * Type your login and password
    * Pass verification test of human
 And it will automatically closed when you sucessfully authorized